Back to Silas S. Brown's home page

 Technical problems booking the renewalIn August our FLR(M) form was due.
 My wife very much wanted to make an in-person appointment at a "premium service centre" so she'd be free to work or travel that much sooner, but we couldn't start the renewal application before August because it took us that long to obtain enough joint proofs of address to satisfy their requirements.

 - These "premium service centres" are no longer available: they closed on 29th November 2018.
-You can still pay extra to get a faster decision by post.
+You could still pay extra to get a faster decision by post for some time after that (suspended 2020, restored for work-related visas 2021).

 It turned out that applying for an in-person appointment can only be done online, plus they added an IHS payment, which surprised me because the IHS had been introduced in April (another example of rules being changed "mid-flight" without any "grandfather clause" for those who started the process earlier, so beware that additional charges could be introduced during your 5-year process).